-The Climate Leadership Network comprises more than 600 colleges and universities in every state and the District of Columbia who are taking action on climate and preparing students through research and education to solve the challenges of the 21st century.
+The Climate Leadership Network comprises colleges and universities in nearly every state and the District of Columbia who are taking action on climate and preparing students through research and education to solve the challenges of the 21st century.

 At many institutions, the President has signed onto formal commitments with respect to climate leadership.
 These commitments are a signature program of Second Nature and can include a Carbon Commitment (focused on reducing greenhouse gas emissions), a Resilience Commitment (focused on climate adaptation and building community capacity), or a Climate Commitment that integrates both.

 These signatory institutions report on their yearly progress through the Reporting Platform, publicly sharing their climate action plans, greenhouse gas inventories and more.
 For a list of all of the signatory institutions and to see their reports, visit the Second Nature Reporting Platform.